 Vladimir Gilyarovsky's classic portrait of the Russian capital is one of Russians’ most beloved books.
 This award-winning translation makes the book available to English language readers for the first time.

 "Gilyarovsky's self-described 'chronicle' is a spectacular verbal pastiche: conversation, from gutter gibberish to the drawing room; oratory, from illiterates to aristocrats; prose, from boilerplate to Tolstoy; poetry, from earthy humor to Pushkin." – From the Translator's Introduction

-First published in 1926, this work has been translated into English for the first time and it positively teems with rich descriptions and vivid anecdotes:
+First published in 1926, this work positively teems with rich descriptions and vivid anecdotes:

 from the depths of Moscow’s sewers

 to the murky back rooms of its gambling dens...

 to the dining rooms of posh restaurants and taverns...

 from the lives of students and waiters

 to the struggles of market traders and heroic firemen...